grpc/proposal/A28-xds-traffic-splitting-and-routing.md

 # newActions contains new actions, with names unassigned
 #
 # Note that this only handles actions, but not matches.
 The routes in the
-# generated balancer config should maintain the same order as in RDS resp.
+# generated LB policy config should maintain the same order as in RDS resp.
+A
-# A separate list of routes would work.
+# separate list of routes would work.
 newActions = map[string]map[string]action
 for r in newRDSResp.Routes:
   clusters = map[string]int{}